Skip to content

 2. Fill in the configuration form fields.

-3. Add an annotation for documentation.
+3. Add an annotation note for documentation.

 Deleting a node